‘Jesus would not approve’: Targeted by an Alabama political ad, queer student and mother share their story - NewsBreak

 “I hope he’s ashamed”

-The senior at MCAA, who CBS 42 has chosen not to identify by name, was one of the students visible in the ad.
+The senior at MCAA, who Nexstar has chosen not to identify by name, was one of the students visible in the ad.
 She said when she realized she was pictured, her heart sank.

 “I didn’t process it immediately,” she said.
 “My initial reaction was to laugh because it’s such a ridiculous concept to attack a school that’s purpose is to avoid bullying people for something they can’t control.”Birmingham native behind one of the strangest, mind-bending, critically acclaimed movies of 2022